tanamim/MIN16/README.md

 Writing assembly program might be time-consuming.
 The sample assembly program shows that writing `void putchar(char)` in assembly requires about 30 lines of code.
 Therefore, a compiler would be another helpful tool for effective development.

 # Questions?
-If you have any problems or suggestions, you are welcome to create an issue on my GitHub repository.
+If you need help or have suggestions, you are welcome to create an issue on the GitHub repository.
 Thanks!